-U.S. District Judge Monti Belot took the plea agreement under advisement, but said he was "almost certain" to accept the proposed sentence.
-If Belot rejects it, Loewen would be allowed to withdraw his plea.
-Sentencing is set for Aug.
-31.
+Loewen, now 60, pleaded guilty in June to attempting to use a weapon of mass destruction, and is scheduled to be sentenced Monday.
+U.S. District Judge Monti Belot has already said he was "almost certain" to accept the 20-year proposed sentence that came with the plea deal.
+If he rejects it, Loewen would be allowed to withdraw his plea.